vasi/xmoto-build/README.txt

 * devel-lite: Make X-Moto chdir to the .app/Contents/Resources directory, so it can find the xmoto.bin and other such resources.

 * xmoto-mac-dirs: Put prefs and such in ~/Library directories.
 Maybe there should be some sort of migration procedure?

-* xmoto-libxml2: Don't use xml2-config, it has trouble with SDKs.

 * xmoto-jpeg: Handle 'boolean' being doubly defined.